*Q4 / 22 - Average Ratings from Capterra, Software Advice, and GetApp.

 BizAutomation $ offered at $79.95 per user per month + add-ons priced right on our site.

 Odoo offers many editions targeting every business size out there.
 There’s an free open source “Community” edition greatly paired down (vs Enterprise) best suited for those willing to take on the risk of software development and maintenance.
-Other versions (all referred to as Enterprise) support SaaS, onpremise, and a managed virtual cloud platform (similar to AWS, Azure, etc..).
+Other versions (all referred to as Enterprise) support SaaS, on-premise, and a managed virtual cloud platform (similar to AWS, Azure, etc..).
 The later two make it your responsibility to upgrade builds via partner dependencies, not unlike the old client/server pre-SaaS days, except worse because the upgrades and maintenance isn’t backed by the software company (Odoo) but by the solution partner.
 This risks breaking customizations, and is one of the original reasons SaaS has become the preferred way SMBs use software.

 BizAutomation offers single all-inclusive edition, for a single target (horizontal) market (smaller SMBs) at a single price with single rate add-on pricing.
 Sticking to our pledge of transparency, we publish everything on our web-site eliminating the possibility of “edition traps”(see below).
-This approach is analogous to a bumper to bumper warrantee that covers everything without exception (including what you don’t realize you might need at a later point).
+This approach is analogous to a bumper to bumper warranty that covers everything without exception (including what you don’t realize you might need at a later point).

 Implementation: Odoo allows attempted self implementation (something BizAutomation does not) which per reviews often ends in tears.
 This means Odoo self implementation can in theory be cheaper to implement.
 The company advises against this, rightfully so.
 Unlike Odoo, BizAutomation guides ALL implementation projects to maximize success.